 Day 2 – Halifax

-This morning enjoy a hop on hop off city tour of Halifax – take all day to take in the sights of Halifax Historic Properties, Spring Garden Road, Province House and much more.
+This morning enjoy a private city tour of Halifax – take in the sights of Halifax Historic Properties, Spring Garden Road, Province House and much more.
 Later, why not visit Alexander Keith’s Brewery as well as the excellent Maritime Museum – See the unique collection of the memorabilia collected after the tragic Titanic disaster.
 Also be sure to visit the Canadian Museum of Immigration at Pier 21.
 Pier 21 is a National Historic Site which was the gateway to Canada for one million immigrants between 1928 and 1971.
 It also served as the departure point for 500,000 Canadian Military Personnel during the Second World War.
 Today, Pier 21 hosts the Canadian Museum of Immigration at Pier 21—Atlantic Canada’s only national museum!
 This evening you should experience the Grafton Street Dinner Theatre – Entertaining Halifax for more than 22 years, The Grafton Street Dinner Theatre provides audiences with a unique dining experience.
 Music, comedy and interactive characters set the mood as you dine on the flavors of Nova Scotia.
 Overnight Halifax.

 Day 3 – Halifax/Lunenburg